JayHooray/Pete-Forest/README.md

 # Pete-Forest
-Purpose: Web page for promo.
+Purpose: A web page for Pete's promo. tech used HTML, CSS